codedx/srm-docker/README.md

 >Note: Append `:Z` to the extra volume mounts when using [selinux](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label).

-After following the rest of each method's respective setup instructions, Code Dx should now be available over https at the following url: https://localhost:8443/codedx
+After following the rest of each method's respective setup instructions, Code Dx should now be available over https at the following url: <https://localhost:8443/codedx>

 ## Upgrading

 ### Creating a Backup

-Before upgrading to the latest Code Dx version you may wish to create a backup of your Code Dx docker-compose environment.
+Before upgrading to the latest Code Dx version you may wish to create a backup of your Code Dx Docker Compose environment.
 This can be done with the included `backup` script in your `codedx-docker/scripts` folder.
 Make sure you have PowerShell Core installed, if not, downloads can be found [here](https://github.com/PowerShell/PowerShell#get-powershell).

 While in the root of the `codedx-docker` folder, stop your containers with the following command before creating the backup to avoid storing incomplete data

 ```powershell
 docker-compose -f docker-compose.yml down
 ```

 Once the containers are stopped:

 - If not using an external DB

 ```powershell
 ./scripts/backup.ps1 -BackupVolumeName my-codedx-backup
 ```

 - If using an external DB, specify the `UsingExternalDb` switch

 ```powershell
 ./scripts/backup.ps1 -BackupVolumeName my-codedx-backup -UsingExternalDb
 ```